cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       CDAP system services that are run in YARN containers like Transaction Service, Dataset Executor, Log Saver, Metrics Processor, etc.

-   Fileset
+   FileSet
       A :term:`Dataset` composed of collections of files in the file system that share some common attributes such as the format and schema, which abstracts from the actual underlying file system interfaces.

-   TimePartitioned Fileset
+   Time-partitioned FileSet
-      A :term:`Fileset` :term:`Dataset` that uses a timestamp as the partitioning key to split the data into indivividual files.
+      A :term:`FileSet` :term:`Dataset` that uses a timestamp as the partitioning key to split the data into indivividual files.
 Though it is not required that data in each partition be organized by time, each partition is assigned a logical time.
 Typically written to in batch mode, at a set time interval.

-   TimeSeries Dataset
+   Timeseries Dataset
       A :term:`Dataset` where time is the primary means of how data is organized, and both the data model and the schema that represents the data are optimized for querying and aggregating over time ranges.